Batman in amusement parks: Batman Adventure – The Ride

 Batman Adventure – The Ride was a motion simulator ride based on Tim Burton's Batman series.
 The ride was located at Warner Bros.
 Movie World from 1992-2001, Warner Bros.
 Movie World Germany from 1996 to 2004, and Parque Warner Madrid from 2002 to 2014.
 The Warner Bros.
 Movie World and Warner Bros.
 Movie World Germany versions were replaced with a sequel titled Batman Adventure - The Ride 2, while the Parque Warner Madrid version stayed in its original form from opening until closure.

-Batman: Arkham Asylum
+Shadows of Arkham

-Batman: Arkham Asylum is an inverted steel roller coaster at Parque Warner Madrid.
-It is a clone of Batman: The Ride at Six Flags parks, and was previous known as Batman: La Fuga (Batman: The Escape) prior to the ride's addition of VR.
+Shadows of Arkham is an inverted steel roller coaster at Parque Warner Madrid.
+It is a clone of Batman: The Ride at Six Flags parks, and was previously known as Batman: La Fuga (Spanish for Batman: The Escape) from 2002 until 2017 when it was renamed to Batman: Arkham Asylum when the ride's addition of VR.
+The coaster gained its current name in 2023.

 Batwing Spaceshot

 Batwing Spaceshot is a Space Shot attraction at Warner Bros.
 Movie World.
-The ride opened the same year as the 2005 film Batman Begins, however there's no references to the film besides the ride's logo.
+The ride opened the same year as the 2005 film Batman Begins, but there are no references to the film besides the ride's logo.